gitbra/pwic/README.md

 **Pwic**

-- Multi-projects with dedicated authorizations for the users
+- Multi-projects with dedicated authorizations by user
 - Global and project-dependent settings
 - OAuth2-based federated authentication with control of the state
 - Cache system